numfocus/gsoc/2017/ideas-list-matplotlib.md

 ### Open Source Development Experience

-This project involves experience with Python and and understanding of linear constraint solvers.
+This project involves experience with Python and understanding of linear constraint solvers.
 Computer graphics concepts, particularly text layout, would also be an asset.